akshayjshah/blog/content/post/language-use-on-github.md

 * There are quite a few outliers in our data set, and rank correlations are less distorted by these outliers.

-If that doesn't convince you, it's easy to calculate the Pearson correlation -- it's the default in pandas, so removing the ``method='spearman'`` above should do the trick.
+If that doesn't convince you, it's easy to calculate the Pearson correlation---it's the default in pandas, so removing the ``method='spearman'`` above should do the trick.
 If you're impatient, you can just peek at the [results][pearson-plot].

 <h2 id="conclusions">Conclusions</h2>
 <img src="/img/post/language-use-on-github/spearman_language_correlation.svg"
-alt="Language Correlation on GitHub" class="fill-column">
+alt="Language Correlation on GitHub">

 The most striking thing about this chart is its *blueness*.
 Despite our tribalism, writing scads of C# doesn't make programmers any less likely to hack